djeada/Frontend-Notes/notes/02_css.md

   <img src="https://user-images.githubusercontent.com/37275728/185167161-7838ed90-f2fb-4f0b-8d89-91cf81ee417a.PNG" width=400 />
 </p>

-The background color of the container is set to strong red in the example above, but it will be shown as pink since the opacity is set to 50%.
-The font color is set to white so that it stands out against the backgroun.
+The background color of the container is set to a dark greenish color in the example above, but it will appear lighter since the opacity is set to 50%.
+The font color is set to a light grayish color to provide contrast against the background.

 #### Short summary

 1. <code><a href="https://developer.mozilla.org/en-US/docs/Web/CSS/color">color</a></code>: color of the element
    - color
 1. <code><a href="https://developer.mozilla.org/en-US/docs/Web/CSS/opacity">opacity</a></code>: opacity of the element
    - number

 The color value can be specified in any of the following ways: